Need fresh thinking?

 Before we can market restaurants to consumers—before marketing anything, really—it’s crucial to understand purchasing behavior.
 So, prior to creating an advertising or public relations campaign for a restaurant, we must discover customer preferences.
 That’s exactly what we’ve done.

-Our first question, unaided, asked consumers in the Southwest U.S. to name the single restaurant they frequented most often.
+Our first question, unaided, asked consumers in the Southwest United States to name the single restaurant they frequented most often.
 The consensus is . . . there is no consensus.
-We should have predicted this, because of the large number of establishments from which to choose.
+We should have predicted this, because of the large number of restaurant chains and other establishments from which to choose.
 There are 9,314 eating and drinking establishments in Arizona alone.

 And unlike dense metropolitan areas such as New York City where 56% of households do not have a car, vehicle ownership in the Southwest is very high.
 Few can walk to work or restaurants, here.
 Together, variety and access form a perfect storm of leveling the playing field for food services.